huggingface/hub-docs/docs/hub/spaces-add-to-arxiv.md

     *Note*:  You can also add linked models manually by explicitly updating them in the [README metadata for the Space, as described here](https://huggingface.co/docs/hub/spaces-config-reference).

-That's it!
 Your Space should appear in the Demo tab next to the paper on ArXiv in a few minutes 🤗